mosmar99/ChessProjectClass/README.md

 Game logic and AI in C.

 ## Build System
-To be decided, currently VSC (Visual Studio Code)
+To be decided.
+Currently VSC (Visual Studio Code) extension programs are being utilized.
+More precisely Microsofts CMake Tools extension.
+Users are in addition expected to have a C-compiler installed.
+For example, The GNU Compiler Collection (GCC), which includes The C Standard Library, The GNU Project Debugger  (GDB), and the "build tool" GNU MAKE Links to an external site.

 ## Declarations
 I, Isac Paulsson, declare that I am the sole author of the content I add to this repository. <br />